 - The main Lands End Trail is 1.5 miles (2.4 km) one-way and takes about 90 minutes with stops to enjoy the views and take photos.

 - The spur Mile Rock Beach trail is 0.34 miles (0.5 km) round trip from the main trail (allow 30-45 minutes round trip).
 Add more time if you want to spend time at the Labyrinth or linger at the beach.
 On my most recent trip to the beach, I hiked down in 14 minutes and back up in 21 minutes, but I was counting stair steps, taking notes and photos, and catching my breath.
-So it’s likely twice the time most people need to hike down and back up the spur trail.

 - The Lands End Trail in one direction plus the round trip spur to Mile Rock Beach is 1.7 miles (2.7 km).